JustBrandonLim/justbrandonlim.com-v2/README.md

 This is my portfolio website written with **GatsbyJS** and **TailwindCSS**.

-It is a Single Page Application website with a blog and contact us.
+It is a Single Page Application website with a contact and blog page.

 ## Pages